-Plans for a service area here were first granted as far back as 1989 when a filling station, restaurant and hotel were proposed.
+Permission for the service area was first granted in 1989 when a filling station, restaurant and hotel were proposed.
 Several proposals have been granted permission since then, with one application in 1992 naming Little Chef and Travelodge as planned occupants.
-In 2001, a separate application from the Whitbread Group proposed a 52-bed hotel and named Brewsters as the restaurant partner however this plan was later withdrawn.
+In 2001, a separate application from the Whitbread Group proposed a 52-bed hotel and named Brewsters as the restaurant partner, but this plan was later withdrawn.

-When the service area was planned, land was left to the east side of the development for further units to join the site.
+Land had been left to the east side of the development for further units to join the site.
 Outline planning permission was granted for these in 2006, with plans for two units surfacing in 2008.
-Both units were built and opened in 2010 as a Burger King Drive Thru and Starbucks Drive Thru.
+Both units were built and opened in 2010 as a Burger King Drive Thru and Starbucks Drive Thru respectively.

-One of the units was originally let to a Subway franchisee however in 2012 the forecourt was acquired by Blakemore Retail who added a Subway store within their sales building instead.
+One of the units was originally let to a Subway franchisee, but in 2012 the forecourt was acquired by Blakemore Retail, who added a Subway store within their sales building instead.